 Our customers rely significantly on reimbursement from public and private third-party payers procedures utilizing our radiation oncology and other medical products.
 Our ability to commercialize our products successfully and increase market acceptance of our products will depend in significant part on the extent to which public and private third-party payers provide adequate coverage and reimbursement for procedures that are performed with our products and the extent to which patients that are treated by our products continue to be covered by health insurance.
 Third-party payers may establish or change the reimbursement for medical products and services that could significantly influence the purchase of medical products and services.
-If reimbursement policies or other cost containment measures are instituted in a manner that significantly reduces the covered by health products or if there is a prolonged reduction in the number of patients eligible to be treated by our products that are covered by health insurance, our revenue may decline, our existing customers may not continue using our products or may decrease their use of our products, and we may have difficulty obtaining new customers.
+If reimbursement policies or other cost containment measures are instituted in a manner that significantly reduces the coverage or payment for the procedures that are performed with our products or if there is a prolonged reduction in the number of patients eligible to be treated by our products that are covered by health insurance, our revenue may decline, our existing customers may not continue using our products or may decrease their use of our products, and we may have difficulty obtaining new customers.
 Such actions would likely materially and adversely affect our business, results of operations and financial condition.